logo

 4. Oral Glucose Tolerance Test (In Some Cases): Evaluates blood sugar levels before and after consuming a sweet drink.

-Accurate and early diagnosis through diabetes tests is essential for effective diabetes management in children.
+Accurate and early diagnosis through diabetes tests is essential for effective management of diabetes in children.

-4. Education: Teaching children and their caregivers about effective diabetes management.
+4. Education: Teaching children and caregivers about managing diabetes effectively.

 FAQs